Marian-Vittek/imx500-examples/README.md

 At least for the time being, I am not focused on AI and neural networks, but rather I use the camera as a visual processing unit with built-in convolution and matrix operations.
 I am also not a Python developer, but it seems that Python and neural networks are the easiest way to get into programming the camera.
 That is why the examples are written in Python.

+Since I do not really understand neural networks and Python, my solutions may be far from good.
+I'd be glad if someone with a deeper understanding would contact me with suggestions on how to do it the right way.